decentraland/documentation/content/creator/sdk7/getting-started/dev-workflow.md

 {{< hint info >}}
 **💡 Tip**: If you get stuck trying to debug an issue, visit the [Decentraland Discord server](https://dcl.gg/discord) to get help from other developers.

+You can also find help in the [Decentraland DAO Server](https://discord.gg/bxHtcMxUs4).
 {{< /hint >}}

 _Optional_: Your scene`s mechanics might rely on a 3rd party server to carry out player validations, permanent data storage, or other functionalities.
 See [3rd party servers]({{< ref "/content/creator/sdk7/networking/authoritative-servers.md" >}})